pivotal/docs-tap/cli-plugins/apps/how-to-guides/workload-merge-behavior.hbs.md

 # Control Workload Merge Behavior

-When updating a workload from a file, the workload update behavior can be managed through the `--update-strategy` flag, which has two possible values: `merge` (default) or `replace` (overwrite).
+When updating a workload from a file, mange the workload update behavior with the `--update-strategy` flag.
+There are two possible values: `merge` or `replace`.

-With the default `merge`:
+The default value is `merge`.

+## `merge`

-If the `--file workload.yaml` deletes an existing on-cluster property or value, that property is not removed from the on-cluster definition.
+If the `--file workload.yaml` deletes an existing on-cluster property or value, it is not removed from the on-cluster definition.
-If the `--file workload.yaml` includes a new property or value, it is added to the on-cluster workload properties/values.
+If the `--file workload.yaml` includes a new property or value, it is added to the on-cluster workload property value.
-If the `--file workload.yaml` updates an existing value for a property, that property's value on-cluster is updated.
+If the `--file workload.yaml` updates an existing value for a property, it is updated on the on-cluster definition.

-With `replace`:
+## `replace`

 The on-cluster workload is updated to exactly what is specified in the `--file workload.yaml` definition.